landogz/boardsmemberportal/README.md

 - Online status indicators
 - Voice clip support (UI ready)

+### 🗳️ Referendum System
+- **Referendum Posts** - Admin can create, edit, and delete referendum posts with title, content, attachments, and expiration date
+- **User Selection** - Admin can select specific users who can view and participate in referendums
+- **Voting System** - Users can vote "Accept" or "Decline" (one vote per user per referendum)
+- **Vote Analytics** - Admin can view total votes, accept/decline breakdown, and voter lists with profile pictures
+- **Comment System** - Users can comment on referendums with unlimited nested replies (reply to replies)
+- **Threaded Comments** - Facebook-style comment system with online indicators, edit/delete functionality
+- **Expiration Logic** - Automatic disabling of voting and commenting when expiration date is reached
+- **Access Control** - Only selected users can view, comment, and vote on referendums
+- **Real-time Updates** - AJAX-based comment submission without page refresh
+- **Attachment Support** - Support for images and PDFs in referendum posts

 ### 📋 Roles & Permissions
 - Dynamic role creation
 - Permission matrix interface with expand/collapse categories